irenedelatorre/2022.02_Tokyo.University_Louvre/README.md

 **These are the nodes of the network.
 It includes:**

 - id_ap_3 - eg. 42
-- Room_Number - eg. 1
+- Room_Number - eg. 1.
+From https://www.dropbox.com/home/wifi_data/network_figs
 - Area - eg. Richelieu
 - Floor - eg. RC - Level 0
 - Museum_room - eg. 219